 The law imposes this limitation when the injuries include sprains, strains, and certain levels of whiplash (levels one and two, not levels three and four, which include fractures and/or dislocations of the spine, as well as tendon and/or reflex issues, as well as neurological damage; i.e. “serious impairment”).

-However, whether or not your injury can technically be considered “minor” is something that is best to discuss with your lawyer, as relying on your own judgment can be dangerous and result in seriously undervaluing what you are owed.
+However, whether or not your injury can technically be considered “minor” is something that is best to discuss with your personal injury lawyer, as relying on your own judgment can be dangerous and result in seriously undervaluing what you are owed.

 How Can Whiplash be a Minor Injury?